Police let most Capitol rioters walk away. But cellphone data and videos could now lead to more arrests.

 Phone records make determining the owners of these devices trivially easy.
-Congressional investigators and federal prosecutors can also identify devices and users who may have connected wittingly or automatically to Congressional guest WiFi networks — unless rioters made a point of deactivating their devices or leaving them behind during the takeover.
+Congressional investigators and federal prosecutors can also identify devices and users who may have connected wittingly or automatically to congressional guest WiFi networks — unless rioters made a point of deactivating their devices or leaving them behind during the takeover.

 The countless hours of video — much of it taken by the rioters themselves and uploaded to social media — also offers an ideal data set for facial recognition.
 Many scenes were captured from multiple angles, with good lighting, over several minutes.
 Few people wore masks.
 While facial recognition technology often struggles to reliably identify people with dark skin, the large majority of the Trump supporters who entered the Capitol on Wednesday appeared to be White.